Sydney-Informatics-Hub/geopython/setup.md

 ## Google Colab

 If the above options do not work for you, [Google Colab](https://colab.research.google.com/) can be used for an on-demand Python notebook.
 You will require a Google Account for this.

+## Docker

+If you are familiar with Docker you may use our Docker image (to be provided).

 <br>